Teacher Tips for Stress-Free Science Fair Projects

 - Extensive list of ideas for students

-- Highly organized method broken into 5 chunks
+- Highly organized method broken into 5 manageable chunks

-- Easy to use and provides lots of examples of students
+- Easy to use and provides lots of examples to guide students

 - Editable!